AdamT84/rock-paper-scissors-lizard-spock/README.md

 - Advice on creating modals from [w3schools](https://w3schools.com/)
 - Advice on css animation from [w3schools](https://w3schools.com/)
 - Code for fixed footer from [w3schools](https://w3schools.com/)
-- 3 different ways to code rock, paper scissors by Ania Kubow on youtube really helped me understand the code flow and differnet ways to solve problems.
+- 3 different ways to code rock, paper scissors by Ania Kubow on youtube really helped me understand the code flow, different logic options and differnet ways to solve problems.
 [Ania Kubow Tutorial](https://youtu.be/RwFeg0cEZvQ/)
 - Font used is Orbitron from Google Fonts, both 700 and 400 weights have been used.

 ### Media